TheMariday/marimapper/README.md

 ## Step 2: Write your LED interface

-Your LEDs are as unique as you are, so the fastest way to connect L3D to your system is to fill in the blanks in [backends/custom/custom_backend.py](backends/custom/custom_backend.py):
+Your LEDs are as unique as you are, so the fastest way to connect MariMapper to your system is to fill in the blanks in [backends/custom/custom_backend.py](backends/custom/custom_backend.py):

 ```python